 International stakeholders assist states and/or end-users within the state that do not have the elements (infrastructure, finances, and personnel) needed to procure, operate, and maintain equipment.
 As such, stakeholder involvement varies by technology type because suitability and viability vary.
 In general, international stakeholders are heavily active in supporting the procurement of LINACs and associated capacity-building initiatives.
 This support is most likely because over half of cancer patients need radiotherapy at some point during their treatment.
 Technologies such as X-ray irradiators and stereotactic radiotherapy (SRS) equipment are more specialized and are less of an immediate need, especially for poorer countries.
-Section 4.0 describes stakeholder involvement in the manufacture, procurement, and development (outside of manufacture development) of the alternative technologies described in Table 1: Description of Select Alternatives to IAEA Category 1 and 2 Sources used in the Medical Field
+This section describes stakeholder involvement in the manufacture, procurement, and development (outside of manufacture development) of the alternative technologies described in Table 1.